Teacher Resources & Curriculum

 Garden Activities for your Classroom

-The Garden has created units and activities to support teacher’s science and environmental curriculum both in the classroom, at the Garden, and virtually.
+We’ve created units and activities to support teacher’s science and environmental curriculum both in the classroom, at the Garden, and virtually.
 If you are interested in getting access to any of the educator resources listed below, please fill out the following form.
 Once submitted, you’ll receive a link with access to the curriculum within two business days.

 Lessons and Units

 We’re partnering with local teachers to develop lessons and unit materials that can be done both synchronously and asynchronously.
 Please click on the accordion item below for a full list of our collaborative content.

 Our Interactive NGSS Phenomena Resource is a collection of media taken from around the Garden that can be utilized to enhance your lessons.
 Whether you are looking for up close footage of pollinators using our native plants or seeing before and after photos of fire recovery, this virtual resource has several local phenomena resources that can help build your student’s understanding of the natural world.